-(Output 4 for C1050 hardware platform)

-The function of Digital Output 4 on the Rooftop Controller can be selected via the dropdown box in this section:
+(Output 4 for C1050 hardware platform) The function of Digital Output 4 on the Rooftop Controller can be selected via the dropdown box in this section:

-- OFF: The output will remain OFF - Preheat Permission: Preheat Permission is granted when the fan activity is confirmed and when there is no active cooling for a specified time period (see Delay between Heating and Cooling, p.59), and when the outside air limit is met (see p.57).
-This is the default setting. - Heating Stage: The output is used as an ON/OFF heating stage, with activation and deactivation points based on the heating demand.
+- OFF: The output will remain OFF - Preheat Permission: Preheat Permission is granted when the fan activity is confirmed and when there is no active cooling for a specified time period (see Delay between Heating and Cooling, p.62), and when the outside air limit is met (see p.59). - Heating Stage: The output is used as an ON/OFF heating stage, with activation and deactivation points based on the heating demand.
 These points are centered on the Setpoint, and separated by the Differential of the stage, as shown in the following graph: